The Big Event! Offers on Paint, Flooring, Doors & more

 Wickes_Q2_Paint_Day_2_0321.jpg

-Take your first long vertical length and partly hammer-in pins along it the painted side, making sure to avoid going too close to the end.
+Take your first long vertical length and partly hammer in pins along the painted side, making sure to avoid going too close to the end.

 Wickes_Q2_Paint_Day_2_0329.jpg

-Flip it over and apply construction adhesive to the opposite side.
+Flip it over and apply grab adhesive to the opposite side.

 Wickes_Q2_Paint_Day_2_0324.jpg